11900 St. Clair Avenue

 Manager: Sharon Jefferson

-Today’s Glenville Branch was planned in 1978.
-The new building combined the Glenville and Arlington branches.
+Today’s Glenville Branch was planned in 1978 as a new building that combined the Glenville and Arlington branch libraries.
 Architect T.K.
-Zung, a native of Shanghai, China, designed the Glenville Branch.
+Zung, a native of Shanghai, China, designed the branch.
 Mr. Zung also designed the Intramural Sports Center for Cleveland State University, an elongated geodesic dome.
-Glenville Branch Library was built of brick with terra cotta, and featured a paved terrace surrounded by terra cotta balustrade.
+Glenville Branch was built of brick with terracotta and features a paved terrace surrounded by terracotta balustrade.
 These elements show the influence of the architecture of Northern Italy.

-Art at this location includes: Tonal Metal Art Sculpture, Harry Bertoia, brass, 1979, and Black Family of Man, Alan Purcell, wood, 1979.
+- Art at this location includes an untitled tonal brass sculpture by Harry Bertoia, brass, 1979; and Black Family of Man, Alan Purcell, wood, 1979.